Oliver-Tommy/Mental-Health-Awareness/README.md

 ### Wireframe

-A Simple layout, which is designed to be easily navigable and responsive.
+A simple layout, which is designed to be easily navigable and responsive.
 The number of cards in each section is arbitrary.

 ![Wireframe](assets/images/Mental-Health-Awareness-Wireframe.png)